-Ms. Nutarak (interpretation): Thank you, Mr. Speaker. (interpretation ends) Thank you, Mr. Speaker.
-My questions are for the Minister of Community and Government Services, and they concern the issue of Pond Inlet's water infrastructure.
+Ms. Nutarak (interpretation): Thank you, Mr. Speaker. (interpretation ends) My questions are for the Minister of Community and Government Services, and they concern the issue of Pond Inlet's water infrastructure.

 Mr. Speaker, as the minister is aware, his department issued a request for proposals in June 2021 to develop a business case for new water treatment facilities in Pond Inlet, Arctic Bay, and Grise Fiord.

-In August 2021, the federal government announced \$1.8 million in funding to support planning for the design and construction of new water treatment facilities in these communities.
+In August 2021, the federal [government] announced \$1.8 million in funding to support planning for the design and construction of new water treatment facilities in these communities.

-Mr. Speaker, I recently had the opportunity to participate in a meeting that the minister held with the Mayor of Pond Inlet concerning the community's new water treatment plant.
+Mr. Speaker, I recently had the opportunity to participate in a meeting with the minister and the mayor of Pond Inlet concerning the community's new water treatment plant.
 I thank the minister for personally taking the time to listen.